-This historic lodge complex, mere steps away from the South Rim in Grand Canyon Village, Bright Angel has history in spades.
-Conceived by architect Mary J. Colter (who also designed Phantom Ranch, Desert View Watchtower, and several other structures in the park), the rustic lodge looks from the outside very much as it did when it opened in 1935, though the rooms themselves have been modernized and—if not exactly luxurious—are cozy, clean, and comfortable.
-The lodge building itself houses 37 rooms (half of them with shared bathrooms), while the 50 one-bedroom log cabins actually have more modern amenities, such as Keurig coffee makers and satellite TV.
-There are a handful of cabins right on the rim, a couple of them with fireplaces.
-Don’t miss the fabulous floor-to-ceiling fireplace that Coulter designed in the main lounge – the geologic layers of the canyon walls are recreated, more or less to scale, using the same rocks that form the strata found in the canyon walls, from the 2 billion-year-old Zoaster Granite at the bottom of the canyon to the 250 million-year-old Kaibab Limestone at the top.
+Mere steps from the South Rim in Grand Canyon Village, Bright Angel has history in spades.
+Conceived by architect Mary J. Colter (who designed several other structures in the park), the rustic lodge looks from the outside as it did when it opened in 1935, though the 37 rooms have been updated and—if not exactly luxurious—are cozy and clean, with shared bathrooms and standard hotel carpeting and comforters.
+The 50 one-bedroom log cabins have more modern amenities, such as Keurig coffeemakers and satellite TV, and a handful of them sit right on the rim.
+Don’t miss the fabulous floor-to-ceiling fireplace in the main lounge, where the canyon wall’s geological layers are re-created, more or less to scale, using the same rock, from the 2-billion-year-old Zoroaster granite at the bottom of the canyon to the 250-million-year-old Kaibab Limestone at the top.
 Just be sure to find a spot early: The building is usually packed with visitors gawking at the jaw-dropping views or gathering for popular mule rides and guided hiking tours down the Bright Angel Trail.